 Today I’m featuring a striking photography from Jokulsarlon in Iceland.
 Taken by Megan Allene Smith from Meganotravels Blog!
-If you want to stay updated with her adventure, writings, photos and even what to wear advices you should follow her on Twitter and Facebook!

 Picture Story: Ice in Jokulsarlon, Iceland